waynodiablo/Oystercard/pills/clojure.md

 Notice how we have added a query parameter onto the end of the URL.

-## JSON responses and Open Weather Map
+## JSON Responses and Open Weather Map

 This sort of maps-in, maps-out way of working with HTTP requests and responses is even more powerful when you are dealing with APIs.